AlvinGraham/MyMedVita-Public/README.md

 | Geocodio               | Pay as you - go 2,500 free lookups/day, then $0.50/1,000 lookups | Forward & reverse geocoding Batch List Geocoding Will geocode postal codes On-premise options | [https://www.geocod.io/](https://www.geocod.io/)                                                                                            |
 | Opencage Geocoding API | Small - $50/month for 10,000 requests/day                        | Free while testing Forward & reverse geocoding No zip only option                             | [https://opencagedata.com/](https://opencagedata.com/)                                                                                      |
 | Google Geocoding API   | 0–100,000 -0.005 USD per each (5.00 USD per 1000)                | Forward & reverse geocoding Maps SDK & geocoding API all in one place                         | [https://developers.google.com/maps/ documentation/geocoding/overview](https://developers.google.com/maps/documentation/geocoding/overview) |

-### Getting Started

-1. Create a database named `MyMedVita`,
-2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
-The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
-We recommend using [Postico](https://eggerapps.at/postico2/) to run those queries as that was used to create the queries.
-For more detail see [Database Documentation](./documentation/Database.md).
-3. Open up your editor of choice and run an `npm install`
-4. Run `npm run server` in one terminal
-5. Run `npm run client` in a separate terminal
-6. The `npm run client` command will open up a new browser tab for you!

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE -->